 1. Be Personal

-As discussed in our blog on Russian consumer behavior, Russians like to feel that they are getting a personalized service from a brand.
-It’s important to be able to interact with customers over the phone or via web chat, and most importantly, to be able to do that in Russian.
+In terms of Russian consumer behavior, Russians like to feel that they are receiving personalized service from a brand.
+It’s important to be able to interact with customers over the phone or via web chat, but more importantly, be able to do that in Russian.
 Brick-and-mortar stores are still more popular than online shops in Russia due to the perception of getting better customer service in person.
-You should address this expectation by making sure you have a strong, Russian consumer communications program in place.
-See our Localizing Post Sales-Support blog for some useful ideas.
+So it’s important that you have a strong, Russian consumer communications and post-sales support program in place.

 It’s also crucial to offer Russian-language websites.
-This has not been a strength for international brands up until now – a recent survey found that only 19 luxury fashion brands had a Russian website, while the rest of the market relied on global sites (source: Contactlab).
 The vast majority of Russians do not speak English, so a Russian site is essential.

 2. Get Payment and Delivery Right

 80-95% of eCommerce payments in Russia are made in cash on delivery.
-This has opened the door for some retailers to offer try-before-you-buy options on the doorstep (source: eCommerce worldwide), which increases return rates, as customers are free to put the item back on the truck if they don’t want to pay.
-You’ll need the infrastructure in place to work with this system if you don’t already operate it in your home market.
-Russians are suspicious of online payments and would rather use hard cash, particularly the over-35 demographic.
-Trust in both cyber-security and the legal system is very low.
+This has allowed some retailers to offer try-before-you-buy options (source: eCommerce worldwide), which increases return rates since customers can freely return items if they don’t want to pay.
+Furthermore, Russians are suspicious of online payments and cyber-security and thus prefer to use hard cash, particularly those over 35.

 Despite low trust, online payments are on the rise.
-Services such as Yandex.Money, Visa QiWi Wallet and WebMoney are growing in popularity.
-And they offer physical terminals as well as online systems to help improve security.
-The trend is most prominent among younger consumers.
-But as acceptance grows, the convenience of online payments will likely become the dominant force in the next five years.
-International brands prepare for and learn locally preferred online payment platforms to make the most of this trend.
+Services such as Yandex.Money, Visa QiWi Wallet and WebMoney are growing in popularity and have worked to improve security.
+The trend is most prominent among younger consumers, but as acceptance grows, the convenience of online payments will likely become the dominant force.

 Russian expectations for delivery times are relatively lenient – international shipments are expected to take between seven and ten days to arrive, and customers in more remote locations expect delivery to take longer (source: WebCertain).
-When shipping into Russia, though, it’s important to understand of local restrictions and customs processes.
-Check before you begin to see if any regions will refuse certain goods.
+When shipping into Russia, though, it’s important to understand local restrictions and customs processes to see if any regions will refuse certain goods.

 3. Don’t Forget Other Regions

-There are multiple cities with populations of over half a million people outside cosmopolitan western Russia.
-If you prepare the infrastructure to reach those regions, you’ll benefit from a much wider customer base.
+There are multiple cities with populations of over half a million people outside cosmopolitan, western Russia.
+If you prepare your infrastructure to reach those regions, you’ll benefit from a much wider customer base.
 This is especially true as eCommerce growth reaches areas with restricted access to high-end, brick-and-mortar stores.

 4. Prepare for Mobile

-MCommerce is just starting in Russia, although usage rates grew by 45% in 2017 (source: We Are Social).
-Mobile internet usage in the country is high (80% in 2016 – source: eMarketer), but mCommerce accounts for only 22% of the eCommerce market.
+MCommerce is just starting in Russia but has shown significant growth recently.
+Mobile internet usage in the country is high (80% in 2016 – source: eMarketer), while mCommerce accounts for only 22% of the eCommerce market.

-However, Russia is next-in-line to join the rest of the developed world in shifting toward mCommerce.
+However, Russia is next-in-line to join the shift towards mCommerce.
 You should make sure your sites are optimized for mobile and tablet browsing as a key part of your strategy.

-We’re currently witnessing the beginning of Russia’s eCommerce age.
-Imagine being able to witness the start of the Amazon-led eCommerce boom in the West.
-That’s the situation that international brands now find themselves in Russia.
-With the right site and tools in place, there’s a real opportunity to build a successful campaign as more and more consumers turn to online marketplaces and cross-border shipping.
-Get in touch with us, and learn how we can help you get set up for all things Russian eCommerce.
+We’re currently witnessing the beginning of the Russian eCommerce age.
+With the right site and tools in place, there’s a real opportunity to build a successful campaign as more consumers turn to online marketplaces and cross-border shipping.